doritoes/iploc8.com/7_Regions.md

 ⚠️ In initial testing with origins in two regions did not see the container logging any hits in us-west-2.

 # Learning More
-- Think about pricing model of CloudFront affects your ability to add your application to regious outside US and Europe
+- Think about pricing model of CloudFront affects your ability to add your application to regions outside US and Europe
 - What do you think the capacity for each container is at 0.5vPC and 1Gb of memory at 80% target CPU?
 - What do you think the maximum capability of the max 10 scale size is?
 - How can you increase the capacity of each container to support more traffic?